mshea/lazy_gm_tools/5e_monsters/monsters_md/yakirian.md

 - **Multiattack:** The yakirian makes two attacks: one with its gore and one with its ritual knife.
 - **Gore:** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 7 (1d8 + 3) piercing damage.
 - **Ritual Knife:** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 6 (1d6 + 3) piercing damage.
 - **Consume Heart:** The yakiran consumes the heart of a dead humanoid or giant within 5 feet.
-If the creature also less than 1 minute ago, the yakirian gains the following benefits:
-* The yakirian absorbs the dead creature's knowledge and asks two questions.
-If the dead creature knew the answers in life, the yakirian learns them instantly.
-* The yakirian's maximum and current hp increase by 10 for 1 hour.
-* The yakirian has advantage on Strength-based attack rolls and ability checks, as well as on all saving throws for 1 hour.
+If the creature also less than 1 minute ago, the yakirian gains the following benefits: <br>* The yakirian absorbs the dead creature's knowledge and asks two questions.
+If the dead creature knew the answers in life, the yakirian learns them instantly. <br>* The yakirian's maximum and current hp increase by 10 for 1 hour. <br>* The yakirian has advantage on Strength-based attack rolls and ability checks, as well as on all saving throws for 1 hour.